AffeJonsson/UnityLocker/README.md

 ## How it works
 UnityLocker needs a connection to some kind of server instance, where lock data is stored.
 As an example, a Flask app has been provided which listenes to requests about locking, unlocking and getting the status of locked assets.
-Inside Unity, right clicking an asset presents a context menu which contains the buttons "Lock", "Unlock (Globally)" and "Unlock (From current commit)".
+Inside Unity, right clicking an asset presents a context menu which contains the buttons "Lock", "Revert" and "Unlock".

 ### Lock
 Locking an assets marks the assets, and other users cannot save that particular asset.
 To lock a file, either right click an asset and select "Lock", or select an asset and via the Asset menu, select "Lock".